Have you ever experienced the sting of someone expressing they didn’t like what you wrote?

 And we tend to give more weight to the negative.
 Fifty positive reviews can be written off — especially if they’re from “people who are predisposed to like me” or, worse… people whose opinions “don’t actually matter/carry weight.”

 When we criticize, our opinions have that weight.
-When we slam someone else’s work, we are reinforcing the belief system: we know that not only is there a land where terrible, stupid, objectively sucktastic things exist that deserve our ridicule… but we could somehow wind up there, deservedly, or not.
+When we slam someone else’s work, we are reinforcing the belief system: we know that not only is there a land where terrible, ridiculous, objectively sucktastic things exist that deserve our ridicule… but we could somehow wind up there, deservedly, or not.

 This is what leads us to fear submitting, or even writing.